artisansdk/ratelimiter/readme.md

 # Rate Limiter

-A rate limiter for HTTP requests with middleware controls for route-level granularity.
+A leaky bucket rate limiter and middleware controls for route-level granularity.

 ## Table of Contents